dfederlein/ansible-tower-demo/README.md

 ## LDAP Authentication (OPTIONAL)

-This Vagrantfile will create one OpenLDAP VM for use in experimenting with authentication.
+This Vagrantfile will create one OpenLDAP VM for use in experimenting with authentication, if you uncomment the LDAP VM in the first VM cluster stanza in the VagrantFile before issuing the vagrant up command.

 Settings in Tower will need to be as follows to demonstrate basic functionality: